- A company or government may declare bankruptcy, but that doesn't make its bonds worthless.

 - Faced with bankruptcy, a bondholder can choose to sell their bonds or hold on, anticipating a reorganization.

 A combination of government-ordered shutdowns of business activity and high levels of debt is forcing a growing number of companies to seek bankruptcy protection in order to reorganize their finances.

-Since March when many stores were ordered to shut their doors, retailers such as JCPenney, Nieman Marcus, and J. Crew have sought protection in bankruptcy court.
+Since March 2020 when many stores were ordered to shut their doors, retailers such as JCPenney, Nieman Marcus, and J. Crew have sought protection in bankruptcy court.
 Companies in industries such as energy and travel have also done so and more are likely to follow.
-Credit rating agency Standard & Poor's expects the default rate on US corporate bonds—which typically precedes bankruptcy—to rise to 10% by December from 2.1% in 2019.
+Credit rating agency Standard & Poor's expects the default rate on US corporate bonds—which typically precedes bankruptcy—to rise to 12.5% in the first half of 2021, up from 2.1% in 2019.

 How bankruptcy works

 Chapters 7 and 11 of the Federal bankruptcy laws govern how US companies go out of business or attempt to recover from financial distress.